Last week the family and I took our first trip to Disneyland! Planner that I am, I did a A LOT of research before we left.

-I’m not the type of vacationer to get super hung up on schedules and plans once we’re there, but I also don’t want to waste any time looking stuff up or figuring things out when we could be taking in a show or screaming our heads off on the kids’ favorite ride.
-Plus, there’s enough waiting around at Disneyland as it is, no need to test the kids’ patience any more than we have to, right?
+I’m not the type of vacationer to get super hung up on schedules and plans once we’re there, but I also don’t want to waste any time looking stuff up or figuring things out when we could be taking in a show or screaming with delicious delight on the kids’ favorite ride.
+Plus, there’s enough waiting around at Disneyland as it is, no need to test the kids’ patience any more than necessary, right?

-One of the things I found most helpful in my planning were lists of items to buy before you set foot on the plane.
-Because, yes, Disneyland is magical but it can also be a few other things like hot, boring, and expensive if you’re not careful.
+One of the things I found most helpful in my planning were lists of items to buy before ever setting foot on the plane.
+Because Disneyland is magical but it can also be a few other things like hot, boring, and expensive if you’re not careful.

-But not for you, cause I got you covered.
-Here are…
+But not for you, because I’ve got you covered.

 The 13 things you should always bring with you to The Happiest Place on Earth.